 The renaissance of Temple is one of the great comeback stories of the modern Australian craft beer world.
 The original incarnation of the brewery and bar in Brunswick East – itself borne from one of Australia's original "gypsy" breweries in late 2011 – ran into difficulties and was forced to close its doors for a few months in 2013.

-When new owners took over later that year, bringing a new look to the beers, a new feel to the venue and, ultimately, a new brewer – Glenn Harrison from Hargreaves Hill – to the brewery, one wondered how they would fare.
+When new owners took over later that year, bringing a new look to the beers, a new feel to the venue and, ultimately, new beers too, one wondered how they would fare.
 Within a year or so it was clear the new Temple was here to stay.

 The new team has also got Temple involved in many projects outside the beer world via sponsorship and partnerships.
-In part it's all about supporting causes that they share a bond with – the Bicycle Beer makes them a great fit for the Melbourne Roubaix – but also ones they have a personal passion for or which can help spread the message about better beer into new areas.
-Other partnerships include those with The Wheeler Centre, Red Bubble, Baker IDI Heart Research, Royal Melbourne Neuroscience and Gertrude Contemporary, while they've done events with everyone from local fashion designers to comedians and international barbers.
+In part, it's all about supporting causes with which they share a bond – the Bicycle Beer makes them a great fit for the Melbourne Roubaix – but also those for which they have a personal passion that can help spread the better beer message into new areas.

-Award-winning beers, a buzzing venue, fine food and friends in all sorts of places – what more reason do you need to worship at Temple?
+Award-winning beers, a slick venue, fine food and friends in all sorts of places – what more reason do you need to worship at Temple?